Israel says its spies have procured coronavirus kits abroad

 Netanyahu said on Wednesday that Israel would aim to carry out 3,000 coronavirus tests daily, which will rise to 10,000 a day within two weeks.

-Israel has 529 confirmed cases of coronavirus so far, 279 of whom have been hospitalized.
+Israel has 529 confirmed cases of coronavirus so far, 279 of whom have been hospitalised.
 There have no reported deaths.
+(Writing by Dan Williams Editing by Jeffrey Heller/Mark Heinrich)